 Triangular Fibrocartilage Complex (TFCC) Tear

 TFCC is a cartilage located in the wrist at the side of a small finger that acts as cushion and support for carpal bones of the hand.
-It is also considered as the major ligamentous stabilizer of distal radioulnar joints and the ulnar carpus.
+It is a major ligamentous stabilizer of distal radioulnar joints and the ulnar carpus.
 It also keeps the forearm bones stable with movements of grasp and rotation.
-An injury or tear to the TFCC can cause chronic wrist pain that is often misdiagnosed by the practitioners due to its close relationship with other structures in the area.
+An injury or tear to the TFCC can cause chronic wrist pain.
+Note that practitioners often misdiagnose it due to its close relationship with other structures in the area.

 TYPES OF TFCC tears